Georgetown University Law Center

 The Law Center Campus

-The campus features a vibrant residential program, with housing for approximately 300 students in the Gewirz Student Center.
+• The campus features a vibrant residential program, with housing for approximately 300 students in the Gewirz Student Center.
 The building offers a variety of apartment styles with one, two, and three bedrooms with full kitchens and baths in each suite.
 Apartments designed for students with disabilities are also available.
-Resident Fellows offer programming to the 1L residents throughout the academic year, ranging from talent shows, a professionalism in law school series focusing on interactions with legal professionals, advice on dressing the part, and guidance on taking the steps toward getting the job that is right for you.
+A child care center and the Student Health Center occupy the lower level.

 Curriculum